amesar/mlflow-examples/docker/README.md

 3b4eb5a2026e  mlflow_mysql:5.6.38    "docker-entrypoint.s…"   0.0.0.0:33306->3306/tcp   mlflow_mysql
 ```
 If you don't see the `mlflow_server` container, just run the docker-compose command again.
 It failed to start because `mlflow_mysql` wasn't up yet.
-Its a TODO to add a wait-until-alive feature.
+It's a TODO to add a wait-until-alive feature.

 ## Environment variables